top of page

 WHO WE ARE

-The only UK festival dedicated principally to films from Africa, Asia &
+WOW is the only UK festival dedicated principally to films from Africa, Asia, and Latin America.

 WOW.png